alanjones2/Alan-Jones-article-code/pyscript/draft.md

         </body>
     </html>

 As you can see it looks similar to a standard HTML file, indeed it is one.
-But for PyScript app we need to include the links to the PyScript stylesheet and Javascript library in the `<head>` section.
-Following that in the `<body>` we see the HTML layout content followed by the `<py-script>...</py-script>` tags that will contain the Python code.
+But for PyScript app we need to include the links to the PyScript stylesheet and Javascript library in the `<head>` section, as well as including the `<py-env>` block that wee shall see later.

+Following that in the `<body>` we have the HTML layout content followed by the `<py-script>...</py-script>` tags that will contain the Python code.

 We will now flesh out those sections.

 First, I'm going to use the Bootstrap framework to make the whole app look nice.
 This means that we need to include the link to the Bootstrap css file.
-And we'll be using the Matplotlib and Pandas libraries, so we need to declare that in the `<py-env>...</pt-env>` section.
-S the `<head>...</head>` now looks like this:
+And we'll be using the Matplotlib, Pandas and js libraries, and those need to be declared in the `<py-env>...</pt-env>` section.
+The `<head>...</head>` now looks like this:

     <head>
         <link rel="stylesheet"